Posted on April 10, 2013 in Press Releases

 Poll: American Attitudes Toward Egypt and the Muslim Brotherhood

-A new Zogby Research Services (ZRS) poll conducted during February and March surveys American attitudes toward Egypt and the Muslim Brotherhood.
+A new Zogby Research Services (ZRS) poll conducted during the month of March surveys American attitudes toward Egypt and the Muslim Brotherhood.
 The poll compares attitudes in 2013 with Zogby International data collected on the same subject over two decades.
-AAI President and Director of Zogby Research Services Jim Zogby will release the results tomorrow, Friday, April 12 during a briefing at the Center for American Progress.
+AAI President James Zogby, Founder and President of the Arab American Institute and Director, Zogby Research Services will release the results this Friday, April 12 during a briefing at the Center for American Progress.
 The 2013 poll will become available in-full online Friday at 12pm via the Arab American Institute opinion poll page.

 - American attitudes toward Egypt have fallen drastically in the past decade.
 In the 1990’s, Egypt had a 60% favorable rating, while today only 36% of Americans view the country positively.

 - After the Muslim Brotherhood’s rise to power, American attitudes soured, even among those who have a favorable opinion of Muslims overall.
 The Muslim Brotherhood has a negative favorable/unfavorable ratio of 30%–47%.

 - Americans are divided on continuing aid to Egypt.

 CAP Event Details:

 What: U.S. Engagement with the Egyptian Muslim Brotherhood

 When: April 12, 2013, 12:00pm - 1:30pm

 Where: Center for American Progress 1333 H St. NW, 10th Floor Washington, DC 20005